-The Lavazza Group has around 4,200 employees worldwide and operates in more than 90 countries either with local affiliated companies or with a wide network of commercial partners.
-The Lavazza Group global annual turnover in 2022 is 2.7 billion Euros (Group Financial Report 2022).
+The Lavazza Group has around 5,000 employees worldwide and operates in more than 90 countries either with local affiliated companies or with a wide network of commercial partners.
+The Lavazza Group global annual turnover in 2024 is 3.35 billion Euros (Group Financial Report 2023).
 The Lavazza Group is organized in the UK as follows:

-- Lavazza Coffee (UK) Ltd ("Lavazza UK") is a distributor in the sector of coffee and hot beverages in the Home and Out of Home channels; - Lavazza Professional UK Ltd. and its controlled company Lavazza Professional Operating Services Ltd ("Lavazza professional UK") is a manufacturer, distributor and service provider in the sector of coffee, tea and other hot beverages, vending machines and operated services;
+- Lavazza Coffee (UK) Ltd ("Lavazza UK") is a distributor in the sector of coffee and hot beverages in the Home and Out of Home channels; - Lavazza Professional UK Ltd. and its controlled companies Lavazza Professional Operating Services Ltd and Stirlingshire Vending (Scotland) Limited ("Lavazza Professional UK") is a manufacturer, distributor and service provider in the sector of coffee, tea and other hot beverages, vending machines and operated services;